• Skip to primary navigation

 Some of their most famous dishes include ‘nduja (a spicy pork sausage spread flavored with native spicy chili peppers), and peperoncino (used throughout Italy to make Spaghetti Aglio Olio e Peperoncino and penne all arrabbiata ).

-As with most piquant dishes, the spiciness of Calabrian regional dishes comes from the use of hot chili peppers, specifically the Calabrian pepper.
+As with most piquant dishes, the spiciness of Calabrian regional dishes comes from hot chili peppers, specifically the Calabrian pepper.

 These peppers have a spicy and slightly fruity flavor that is perfect for adding to dishes like tomato sauce, pizza, pasta and so much more!